christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - Automating R Package Citations in Reproducible Research Documents

 ### Work in Progress

-- Statistical Rules and Member State Electoral Incentives: Eurostat and the Europeanisation of Responses to Financial Crises.
-With Mark Hallerberg.
-For a special issue of *West European Politics*.

 - On Whose Account?
 Financial Crises, Elections, and the Rules of the Game.
 Book project with Mark Hallerberg.